HypothesisWorks/hypothesis/README.rst

 Links of interest
 -----------------

+The main Hypothesis site is at `hypothesis.works <http://hypothesis.works>`_, and contains a lot of good introductory and explanatory material.

-To learn more about how to use Hypothesis, extensive documentation and examples of usage are `available at readthedocs <https://hypothesis.readthedocs.org/en/master/>`_.
+Extensive documentation and examples of usage are `available at readthedocs <https://hypothesis.readthedocs.org/en/master/>`_.

 If you want to talk to people about using Hypothesis, `we have both an IRC channel and a mailing list <https://hypothesis.readthedocs.org/en/latest/community.html>`_.